silver-times/Figma-to-React_TailwindCSS_Website/README.md

-# Modern UI/UX Website with ReactJS
+# Modern-day UI/UX Website with ReactJS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).